textX/textX/docs/tutorials/state_machine.md

 # State machine language

-This is video tutorial that explains the implementation of StateMachine example.
+This is a video tutorial that explains the implementation of [the StateMachine example](https://github.com/igordejanovic/textX/tree/master/examples/StateMachine).

 ---